Use tax-loss selling, or tax-loss harvesting, to offset your taxable capital gains in Canada.

 What to be aware of regarding capital gains tax in Canada

-Whenever you’re considering making use of tax-loss selling to minimize capital gains in Canada, you should also be aware of the “superficial loss rule.”
-This rule states that if an investor, their spouse or a company they control, buys back a stock or mutual fund within 30 days of selling it, then they are not permitted to claim the capital loss for tax purposes.
+Whenever you’re considering making use of tax-loss selling, or tax-loss harvesting, to minimize capital gains in Canada, you should also be aware of the “superficial loss rule”.
+This rule applies to tax loss selling in Canada and states that if an investor, their spouse or a company they control, buys back a stock or mutual fund within 30 days of selling it, then they are not permitted to claim the capital loss for tax purposes (tax-loss harvesting).
 Failing to obey the 30-day rule will result in the capital loss being disallowed.

 There are some ways to keep exposure to stocks during the 30-day period.
 For example, if you decide to sell your resource shares to realize a capital loss, but then you decide that resource stocks are poised for a rebound, you can buy a resource-heavy exchange-traded fund (ETF) to keep yourself exposed to that sector.
 Or you could buy shares in a company that is in a similar business as the one you sold (such as selling TC Energy and buying Canadian Utilities).

 When considering the use of tax loss selling in Canada, it pays to remember that it’s always a good time to sell bad stocks, or stocks that are wrong for your portfolio.
 But you need to balance that rule against the fact that in the final couple of months of the year, some investors dump stocks without thinking, just to cut their taxes.
 In some cases, they simply want to sell and be done with it.
 In others, they intend to buy the stock back after 30 days (as we mentioned, if you buy back any sooner, you cannot deduct your loss.)

 As a result, stocks that have been weak tend to stay weak in the final month or two of the year.
 But the best of the bunch can put on extraordinary recoveries when tax-loss selling season ends.